 Wildlife viewing is also prime during fall, with bears foraging for pre-hibernation meals at destinations including Vancouver Island, around Whistler, and the Great Bear Wilderness.
 While snows begin in the mountains usually by late November, September and October still are fine times for hiking and camping, with trails emptied from the summer crowds (and summer insects!), with pleasantly cool temperatures meaning you can hike that much longer without overheating.
 But the beginning of winter's rainy season along the coast means visitors should pack waterproof jackets and prepare for changing weather patterns.

-Vancouver in winter gets plenty of rain, but this provides a good excuse to stay indoors and visit its great museums, art galleries, renowned aquarium, peruse its shopping districts, stay in discounted hotels and dine at a fabulous array of restaurants.
+On the windswept western shores of Vancouver Island, Tofino has become a popular destination for winter "storm watching," where visitors marvel at huge ocean swells and massive rain squalls from the comfort of cozy beachfront lodging with picture windows.
+Vancouver in winter gets plenty of rain, but this provides a good excuse to stay indoors and visit its great museums, art galleries, and renowned aquarium, peruse its shopping districts, stay in discounted hotels and dine at a fabulous array of restaurants.

 Chinese/Lunar New Year, especially Vancouver.
 Given the large ethnic Chinese population in Vancouver and nearby Richmond, this is a huge celebration with a massive parade, street festivals, and food events.
 Depending on the lunar calendar, it takes place in January or February.

 Rossland Winter Carnival, Rossland.
 Bobsled races, parades, performances, and an ice palace-beer garden highlight this fun festival that's been happening since 1898 in this mountain town in the Kootenay Rockies in January.